KidkArolis/jetpack/README.md

 <h4 align="center">Rspack made more convenient.</h4>
 <br />

 **Jetpack wraps rspack** to create a smoother developer experience.
-Jetpack can be used instead of @rspack/core, @rspack/cli, webpack-dev-server and webpack-dev-middleware without writing any configuration.
+Jetpack can be used instead of @rspack/core, @rspack/cli and @rspack/dev-server without writing any configuration.
 Jetpack is a thin wrapper around rspack, and can be extended with any rspack configuration.

 - **Sensible defaults** to handle modern JavaScript, CSS and images.
 - **Preconfigured swc-loader** for speedy compilation.